Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Introduction

 Formally, the spin MO in crystalline solids seems to be defined as

-with $\hat{\bm{r}}$ being an position operator.
+with $\hat{\bm{r}}$ being the position operator.
 Unfortunately, this expression is not gauge invariant since the position operator is ill-defined in the Bloch basis.
 This kind of difficulty in evaluating multipoles in solids occurs frequently and theoretical efforts have solved this difficulty.
-For example, gauge-invariant formulations in terms of Bloch functions have been presented for electric dipole (ED), (electric polarization) ~\footnote{Strictly speaking, the electric polarization is uniquely determined modulo the lattice points.} ~\cite{king-smith:prb1993,vanderbilt:prb1993,resta:rmp1994, resta:book,resta:jpcm2010review,xiao:rmp2010,vanderbilt:book}, orbital MD (orbital magnetization) ~\cite{resta:chemphyschem2005,xiao_prl2005,thonhauser:prl2005,ceresoli:prb2006, shi:prl2007,souza:prb2008,xiao:rmp2010,thonhauser:ijmpb2011,vanderbilt:book}, spin and orbital magnetic quadrupoles (MQs) ~\cite{gao:prb2018spinMQM, shitade:prb2018orbitalMQM,gao:prb2018orbitalMQM, shitade:prb2019spinMQM}, and electric quadrupole (EQ)~\cite{daido:prb2020}.
+For example, gauge-invariant formulations in terms of Bloch functions have been presented for electric dipole (ED), i.e., electric polarization, which is, strictly speaking, uniquely determined modulo the lattice points ~\cite{king-smith:prb1993, vanderbilt:prb1993, resta:rmp1994, resta:book, resta:jpcm2010review, xiao:rmp2010, vanderbilt:book}; orbital MD (orbital magnetization) ~\cite{resta:chemphyschem2005, xiao:prl2005, xiao:prl2006thermoele, thonhauser:prl2005, ceresoli:prb2006, shi:prl2007, souza:prb2008, xiao:rmp2010, thonhauser:ijmpb2011, vanderbilt:book}; spin and orbital magnetic quadrupoles (MQs) ~\cite{gao:prb2018spinMQM, shitade:prb2018orbitalMQM,gao:prb2018orbitalMQM, shitade:prb2019spinMQM}; and electric quadrupole (EQ)~\cite{daido:prb2020}.
 However, the gauge-invariant expression of the MO has remained missing.